 Important numbers of several species of seabird breed on the North Sea coastal margin and depend on the offshore North Sea for their food supply and, for much of the year, their habitat.
 Species commonly found in offshore North Sea waters are Fulmar (Fulmarus glacialis), Gannet (Morus bassanus), Guillemot (Uria aalge), Razorbill (Alca torda) and Kittiwake (Rissa tridactyla); and Herring (Larus argentatus), Great Black-backed (Larus marinus) and Lesser Black-backed (Larus fuscus) Gulls (DTI, 2001).
 Other species which are recorded at lower levels include the Pomarine Skua (Stercorarius pomarinus), Arctic Skua (Stercorarius parasiticus), Black-headed Gull (Larus ridibundus), Common Gull (Larus canus), Common Tern (Sterna hirundo), Arctic Tern (Sterna paradisaea), Little Auk (Alle alle), and Puffin (Fratercula arctica) (DTI, 2001).

 Seabird species which breed regularly in the UK and around North Sea coastal areas include the four species of petrel (Fulmar, Manx Shearwater (Puffinus puffinus), Storm Petrel (Hydrobates pelagicus) and Leach’s Petrel (Oceanodroma leucorhoa)), two species of cormorant (Cormorant (Phalacrocorax carbo) and Shag (Phalacrocorax aristotelis)), Gannet, two species of skua (Great Skua (Catharacta skua) and Arctic Skua), six species of gull (Herring Gull, Common Gull, Black-headed Gull, Lesser Black-backed Gull, Great Black-backed Gull and Kittiwake), five species of tern (Sandwich Tern (Sterna sandvicensis), Roseate Tern (Sterna dougallii), Common Tern, Arctic Tern and Little Tern (Sterna albifrons)) and four species of auk (Guillemot, Razorbill, Black Guillemot (Cepphus grylle) and Puffin) (DTI, 2001; OESEA, 2022).
+Puffin and kittiwake are listed as vulnerable on the IUCN red list.

-A number of seabird species, including puffin and kittiwake are on the IUCN red list, meaning they are critically endangered.
 It should also be noted that the foraging area for adult seabirds taking prey to nests in coastal cliff colonies can be up to 300 km.
 Kittiwakes in particular are known to nest on offshore structures from mid-April.
 Kittiwakes, obligate surface feeders, are known to heavily utilise the waters off the east English coast, in the vicinity of Rough A (Wakefield et al. 2017, Waggitt et al. 2020).
 Prior to any platform decommissioning activities from March to August a nesting bird survey shall be undertaken on the platforms.
 JNCC and OPRED will be consulted on the survey findings.

 Kober et al. (2010) analysed European Seabirds at Sea (ESAS) density data for seabirds within the British Fishery Limit to identify ‘hotspots,’ with a view to assigning these marine areas Special Protection Area (SPA) status.
 Several hotspots for seabirds have been identified around UK, however, none of these overlap with the Rough A area.
 Table 3.2 presents predicated maximum monthly density of seabirds in the Rough A area (Kober et al., 2010).
 Seabird density surface maps were developed using Poisson kriging, a special interpolation technique, to generate continuous density surface maps for 32 species and seabirds’ assemblages.